drivly/chatbox/README.md

 - `MONGODB_URL` can be found when you Connect to Cluster in MongoDB Atlas.
 - `MONGODB_DB` is the name of the database you created in MongoDB Atlas.
 - `MONGODB_COLLECTION` is the name of the collection you created in MongoDB Atlas.
-- `NEXT_PUBLIC_REALM_APP_ID` is the App ID of your MongoDB App created in App Services.
-- `NEXT_PUBLIC_MONGODB_DB` is the name of the database you created in MongoDB Atlas.
-- `NEXT_PUBLIC_MONGODB_COLLECTION` is the name of the collection you created in MongoDB Atlas.
 - `SLACK_WEBHOOK_URL` can be found at the Slack integration page in https://api.slack.com/messaging/webhooks

 ### 2. Install Package